How to Build Docker Images with Dockerfile

 • RUN - The commands specified in this instruction will be executed during the build process.
 Each RUN instruction creates a new layer on top of the current image.

-• ADD - Used to copy files and directories from the specified source to the specified destination on the docker image.
-The source can be local files or directories or an URL.
+• ADD - Used to copy files and directories from the specified source to the specified destination on the Docker image.
+The source can be local files or directories or a URL.
 If the source is a local tar archive, then it is automatically unpacked into the Docker image.

 • COPY - Similar to ADD but the source can be only a local file or directory.